ddmitov/perl-executing-browser-qtwebengine/doc/perl-scripts-api.md

 Every Perl script run by PEB must have a JavaScript configuration object with an arbitrary object name and fixed-name object properties.
 The name of the JavaScript configuration object with a ``.script`` extension forms a pseudo link used to start the corresponding Perl script.

-There are two methods to start a Perl script:
+There are two methods to start a Perl script in PEB:

 * **Click a pseudo link:**
   ```html